 FREQUENTLY ASKED QUESTIONS

-We would advise that Family is defined by a household, or members of a household who currently live together or have been within close proximity over the last few months Our unique family camp model has adjusted staffing plans from our normal overnight camps to create the best experience for our participants.
-For clarity, as you enter our camping environment, please understand that each minor (under 18 years of age) needs a responsible adult who has legal authority to make safety and medical decisions on their behalf.
+Anyone, any age!
+However, for clarity, as you enter our camping environment, please understand that each minor (under 18 years of age) needs a responsible adult who has legal authority to make safety and medical decisions on their behalf.
 No YMCA Camp Piomingo staff will be living in cabins or directly supervising participants outside staff led activities.

 ARRIVING AT CAMP